ckeditor/ckeditor5/docs/framework/guides/contributing/git-commit-message-convention.md

 ### Order of entries

 The proper order for sections of a commit message is as follows:
-* Entries that should be added to the changelog
+* Entries that should be added to the changelog.
 * Entries that will not be added to the changelog
 * Breaking change notes